JackieC2027/GoJimWebsite/GoJim! User Guide.md

 <h1>GoJim!
 User Guide </h1>

-<p>The document explains how to get started with GoJim!
+<p>This document explains how to get started with GoJim!
 GoJim! is designed to provide affordable access to fitness-tracking instruments and dietary suggestions for all gymgoers, regardless of their expertise, in hopes to encourage the development of a healthier lifestyle.
 All of our resources to start GoJim! are free of charge.<p>

 <h2>Overview</h2>